How to Integrate Applications

 2. Set a trigger to activate when a record is created in SPIRAL

-3. Set an action to retrieve a record in SPIRAL
+3. Set an action to retrieve records in SPIRAL

 4. Set an action to create an event in Google Calendar